AcubeSAT/ccsds-space-data-link-protocols/README.md

 - `inc/DataHandlingFunctions`: Core functions for frame processing
 - `inc/DataStructures`: Elementary data structures like queue, and memory pool, as well as Transfer Frames and CLCWs
 - `inc/NotificationAndLoggingUtilities`: Definitions for function notifications/errors and frame printing functions
-- `inc/Platform`: Platform specific utility functions
+- `inc/Platform`: Platform specific utility functions and etl library configuration
 - `inc/Services`: A collection of methods that use the data handling functions and constitute the user API
 - `inc/Utilities`: Different utility functions.
 Most notable are the CRC and HMAC calculation functions (software implementation).
 - `test`: Catch2 unit tests